andygibson/datavalve/modules/readme.txt

 Uses the IndexedDataProviderCache to provide random access to the source data in a cohesive manner.
 This lets you browser thousands of rows of data efficiently.

-to run, type : mvn exec:java -Dexec.mainClass="org.jdataset.swingdemo.Main"
+to run, type : mvn exec:java -Dexec.mainClass="org.fluttercode.spigot.demo.swingdemo.Main"

 examples